In the first part of our article about ISO 9001:2015 requirements, we explained everything you should know about the revisions and QMS standards.

 - For TL 9000, refer to the QUEST Forum (www.questforum.org)

 - For ISO/TS 16 949, refer to the IATF (www.iatfglobaloversight.org)

 Impacts of the Revisions in the ISO 9001:2015 Requirements to an Organisation’s Employees

 This depends on the magnitude of changes your organization may need to make to your QMS.

 Yet, it is expected to deliver some form of transition training to employees.

-At a minimum, your organisation must provide awareness training so employees can familiarize themselves with the new standard.
+At a minimum, your organization must provide awareness training so employees can familiarize themselves with the new standard.
 Also, an assessment of the new standard’s effects on personnel and different processes should be done.

 Impact of the Revised ISO 9001:2015 Requirements to the Skills of Auditors

 Shifting from a prescriptive approach to a process-based approach needs new thinking on auditing.